subhajitdas1999/ERC20_StakingContract/README.md

 # To run the tests for staking contract

-when running tests, change the time period in staking contract's calculateROI function from weeks to seconds (for testing). otherwise last test will fail.
+when running tests, change the time period in staking contract's calculateROI function from days to seconds (for testing). otherwise last test will fail.

 1. run:- npx hardhat test (from root directory)